SteppingHat/smsglobal-go/README.md

 # smsglobal-go

 ## Available REST API Resources
 * User
 * Sms

-### TODO list
+### TODO List
+[ ] Write how to use instructions
 [ ] Document all methods as per go coding standards and generate godoc

-[ ] Write how to use instructions